Azure/cortana-intelligence-population-health-management/Azure Data Lake/ManualDeploymentGuide/README.md

 - [Create Azure Data Lake Analytics](#azuredla)
 - [Create Azure Data Factory](#azuredf)

 Detailed instructions to carry out these steps can be found below under Deployment Steps.

+<a name="prereq"></a>
+## Prerequisites

 Before we start deploying, there are some prerequisites required and naming conventions to be followed.

-### Prerequisites

 This tutorial will require:

 - An Azure subscription, which will be used to deploy the project (a [one-month free trial](https://azure.microsoft.com/en-us/pricing/free-trial/) is available for new users)
 - A Windows Desktop or a Windows based [Azure Virtual Machine](https://azure.microsoft.com/en-us/services/virtual-machines/) to run a data generation tool.
-- Download a copy of this repository to gain access to the necessary files that will be used in certain setup steps.

 ### Naming Convention